onyx-platform/onyx/doc/user-guide/what-does-it-offer.md

+## What does Onyx offer?

+In this chapter, I'll enumerate and explain the reasons that I built Onyx.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->